 Testing requirements on arrival

-You can get 10% off PCR test packages, tailored to your destination, with new travel insurance policies.
+You can get 10% off COVID tests for travel with new travel insurance policies.

 Self-isolation and quarantine hotels

 Like testing, self-isolation measures are different for each country.
-Some destinations may ask you to quarantine for between 7-14 days, but you need to check before travelling as this could be a stopper for your holiday plans.
+Some destinations may ask you to quarantine for between 7-14 days.
+Always check before travelling as quarantine could be a stopper for your holiday plans if you were only planning a short visit.

 Some countries are asking travellers from specific countries to quarantine in government-managed hotels for a set period.
 The idea is to help contain any new variants that might be coming into the country and to track potential cases more carefully.